sheltermanager/asm3/doc/manual/options.rst

 * Show the brought in by field: Allow brought in by to be set

+* Show the hold fields: Allow hold and hold until date to be set

 * Warn if the animal is similar to one entered recently: Pop up a warning dialog if the animal's name is the same as one entered recently to help prevent possible duplicates.